Racism and the Box

 The learners will:

-- Student copies of Racism and Self-Deception (Attachment Two)
+- printed copies of Racism and Self-Deception (handout below)

 Arbinger Institute.
 Leadership and Self-Deception: Getting Out of the Box.
 The Arbinger Institute (Editor).
 San Francisco: Berrett-Koehler Publishers, 2000.
 ISBN: 1576750949